Overview: Spectora Report Tools

 To watch a brief video overview of how to use the Report Tools, click HERE.
-Also, feel free to call our Super Concierge office at 817-697-8737 and we will walk you through how to utilize the Report Tool features.
+Also, feel free to call our Super Team Services office at 817-697-8737 and we will walk you through how to utilize the Report Tool features.

 The Report Tools can be used in conjunction with the Repair Cost Guide below to make cost estimations for requested repairs and/or treatments.

 The following repair cost guide is provided as a courtesy to our clients and their real estate agents.
 The dollar values reflect our partner contractor recommendations and/or national averages for the region.